fundot/fundot/FUNDOTDOC.md

     CDR [arguments].
     Rest [arguments].
-Both return the rest of *arguments* except the first one.
+Both return the list of the rest of *arguments* except the first one.

     Eval <expression>.
 Evaluate the evaluated *expression*.